Previous: Getting Started. Next: Working with Models. Also, see SimBA

 dynamics, and the software was designed to model malaria as

 a changing baseline modified by control.
-The framework is
+The model was

-Basic setup creates a model that sets up the basic structural elements for the spatial dynamics, and that sets up the dynamical modules.
+Basic setup creates a model that sets up the dynamical modules and basic structural elements for spatial dynamics.
 A model returned by basic setup is designed to be modified with the potential to develop models of unbounded realism and complexity.
 To make this work, the software built in ports and junctions that could handle a large set of advanced features, but most of these features would be turned off for basic setup.

 Modularity